intel/platform-aware-scheduling/gpu-aware-scheduling/docs/usage.md

 The GPU plugin initcontainer needs to be used in order to get the extended resources created with NFD.
 It is deployed by the kustomization base.
 The initcontainer installs the required NFD-hook into the host system.

 ## NFD
-Basically all versions starting with [v0.6.0](https://github.com/kubernetes-sigs/node-feature-discovery/releases/tag/v0.6.0) should work.
+All versions starting with [v0.6.0](https://github.com/kubernetes-sigs/node-feature-discovery/releases/tag/v0.6.0) should work.
 You can use it to publish the GPU extended resources and GPU-related labels printed by the hook installed by the GPU-plugin initcontainer.

-For picking up the labels printed by the hook installed by the GPU-plugin initcontainer, deploy nfd master with this kind of command in its yaml:
+For NFD to pick up the labels that are printed by the hook installed by the GPU-plugin initcontainer, nfd master deployment shold have these options in command entry of its yaml:
 ```YAML
 command: ["nfd-master", "--resource-labels=gpu.intel.com/memory.max,gpu.intel.com/millicores,gpu.intel.com/tiles", "--extra-label-ns=gpu.intel.com"]
 ```